 If you start feeling peckish later in the day, make a quick stop to Sloppy Joe’s for a pint and one of their classic Florida apps like the smoked fish dip, a blend of smoked fish, cream cheese, and herbs that you scoop up with club crackers.
 The best part of this stop?
 No matter when you make it in, there is always live music keeping, even in the middle of the afternoon.

-A colorful outdoor dining destination at the Margaritaville Resort & Marina, Bistro 245’s graphic blue and green dining area looks out over the water of the marina just mere feet away.
+One of Key West’s more colorful outdoor dining destinations, Bistro 245’s graphic blue and green dining area looks out over the water and the marina just a few feet away.
 Evenings here always include a spectacular sunset over the water, though what’s for dinner is up to you.
 The menu boasts light dishes like the island gazpacho (a local favorite) and heartier meals like the truffle-crusted grouper.
 Don’t forget to ask your server about wine pairings, as their wine list is two full pages.

 No foodie tour of Key West is complete without a pitstop to Better than Sex.
 This adults-only eatery offers cheeky desserts (like the Italian Stallion, a layered espresso, amaretto, and shortbread cake) that are to die for in a setting that can only be described as over the top, campy romance.
 Think chandeliers, candles, red silk, and velvet everywhere.